Puerto Deseado Railway: Decline and closure

 During the 1950s trains transported oil for private companies (therefore YPF was not included).
 During the 1960s both passengers and freight services decreased resoundingly.
 From 1961-67 trains carried less than 10,000 people and 10 tons, with few exceptions such as 1962-63 (25 tons).
-In the last years of operation, lead -which was obtained from Lago Carreras in Chile- was the most carried merchandise.
+In the last years of operation, lead from Lago Carreras in Chile was the most carried merchandise.

 The Argentine Government did not make any investment in the railway, so the rolling stock became obsolete.
 In the 1970s passenger services were served by two old Drewry railcars at 30 km/h.
 Freight transport had decreased to one or two services in a month.
 Finally in 1978, the de facto government led by Jorge Videla closed the Puerto Deseado Railway.
 The Government alleged economic problems as the main reason for the closure as the deficit was considerably high.

 The line was also completely dismantled, with the wagons, workshops and locomotives sold to wrecking yards.
 Nevertheless, some of them were preserved.
 Unlike the Comodoro Rivadavia Railway, rail tracks remained intact but they would deteriorate as time passed.

 On December 1, 1996, the historic "Km.
 200" station in Pico Truncado was destroyed by a fire.

 In 2009, Correo Argentino, the National post service, released a special edition stamp commemorating the Puerto Deseado Railway's 100th anniversary.
 The stamp showed a steam locomotive and the Puerto Deseado station building, c.
 1930.